College Basketball on NBC Sports: 1977–1981

-In NBC's final year covering the NCAA tournament, 1981 (beginning on March 14 to be exact), the network introduced a policy of switching from game to game (and buzzer beater to buzzer beater, for that matter) on the fly.
+On Super Bowl Sunday 1981, NBC broadcast the Ohio State-Virginia game (with Don Criqui doing play-by-play)at 1:30 pm.
+ET.
+In NBC's final year covering the NCAA tournament, 1981, the network introduced a policy of switching from game to game on the fly.
 Before this, NBC would naturally, stay with the regionally-televised games to their conclusion.
-Bryant Gumbel was the studio host for NBC by this point.
-This time, NBC kept its No. 1 announcer team (Enberg/Packer/McGuire) intact for the entire tournament.